openharmony/docs/en/application-dev/reference/apis/js-apis-data-storage.md

 getSync(key: string, defValue: ValueType): ValueType

 Obtains the value corresponding to a key.
-If the value is null or not in the default value format, the default value is returned.
+If the value is null or not of the default value type, **defValue** is returned.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core